lookatitude/beluga/planning/tasks/1-agent-module.md

     - A code repository folder (e.g., `/interfaces`) containing interface definitions and documentation.
   - **Acceptance Criteria:**
     - Interfaces are consistent across roles and reviewed through code review.

+**Status:** Completed.
+The `Agent` interface is implemented in `/pkg/interfaces/agent.go` with methods for initialization, execution, and shutdown.

 ### Task 3: Implement Agent Templates and Factories
 - **Action Items:**